vmware-tanzu/velero/securitypolicy.md

 **IMPORTANT: Do not file public issues on GitHub for security vulnerabilities**

-To report a vulnerability or a security-related issue, please contact the Velero private email address with the details of the vulnerability.
-The email will be fielded by the VMware Security Team, which is made up of Velero maintainers who have committer and release permissions.
+To report a vulnerability or a security-related issue, please contact the VMware email address with the details of the vulnerability.
+The email will be fielded by the VMware Security Team and then shared with the Velero maintainers who have committer and release permissions.
 Emails will be addressed within 3 business days, including a detailed plan to investigate the issue and any potential workarounds to perform in the meantime.
 Do not report non-security-impacting bugs through this channel.
 Use [GitHub issues](https://github.com/vmware-tanzu/velero/issues/new/choose) instead.

 ## Proposed Email Content